 Security isn't just about technology.
 It's about behaviours – and good habits start with access control.

-If you’re using AI tools in a professional capacity, it’s worth investing in a secure, enterprise-grade solution.
-For example, you might consider Microsoft Copilot – an AI platform designed with data protection in mind – as it ensures that any internal content you generate stays within your secure Microsoft 365 environment.
+If you use AI tools in a professional capacity, it's worth investing in a secure, enterprise-grade solution.
+For example, you might consider Microsoft 365 Copilot – an enterprise AI platform that operates within your existing Microsoft 365 security boundary, respects your existing access permissions and sensitivity labels, and does not use your prompts or responses to train its underlying models.
+For UK organisations, it supports GDPR compliance and ISO/IEC 27018 certification.

-If a full enterprise solution isn’t available to you yet, you can still mitigate risks by:
+If a full enterprise solution isn't available to you yet, there are still steps you can take to reduce risk:

-- Regularly clearing chat histories or cached data
+- Clear chat histories and cached data regularly

-- Avoiding signing into AI tools with work email addresses tied to sensitive systems
+- Avoid signing into AI tools with work email addresses tied to sensitive systems

 Above all, set boundaries.
 Define where and when AI is appropriate in your workflows – and make sure your team understands what safe use looks like.